preeyankaa/Smart-Hindi-Sign-Language-Interpreter-using-NLP-project/README.md

 ## Project Overview

-This project was developed as a 1-year academic project during Semester 5 and 6 by a team of students.
+This project was developed as a 1-year academic project during Semester 5 and 6 by my team.
 It consists of three main components:

 - **AlphaBetDetection**: Detects individual sign language alphabets (A-Z) and numbers (1-9) in real-time, trained on a dataset of 1000 images per character.
 - **WordsDetection**: Recognizes 30 basic sign language words and uses an LLM to suggest sentences based on detected words.